Irmgard Flügge-Lotz: Legacy

+Flügge-Lotz became the first female engineering professor at Stanford University in 1960.
 Flügge-Lotz retired in 1968 at age 65, but continued to conduct research on satellite control systems, heat transfer, and high-speed vehicle drag.
-During her lifetime, she received many honors for her work.
-In 1970, she was elected a Fellow of the American Institute of Aeronautics and Astronautics (AIAA) and chosen to give the von Kármán lecture to the AIAA in 1971.
-She received the Achievement Award by the Society of Women Engineers in 1970, and received an honorary doctorate from the University of Maryland in 1973.
-The citation for her honorary degree stated:

-Professor Flügge-Lotz has acted in a central role in the development of the aircraft industry in the Western world.
-Her contributions have spanned a lifetime during which she demonstrate, in a field dominated by men, the value and quality of a woman's intuitive approach in searching for and discovering solutions to complex engineering problems.
-Her work manifests unusual personal dedication and native intelligence.
+Flügge-Lotz acted in a central role in the development of the aircraft industry in the Western world.
+Her contributions spanned a lifetime during which she demonstrated, in a field dominated by men, the value and quality of a woman's intuitive approach in searching for and discovering solutions to complex engineering problems.
+Her work manifested unusual personal dedication and native intelligence.